Juloos/MCDatapack.BetterBacap/README.md

 - Nullscape extension

 But also all the fanpacks that followed the [BetterBacap integration guide](bac_fanpack_handlers.md).

+## Build
+If you wish to modify the code and run the datapack yourself, you have to run the [release.py](release.py) script.
+It will create a zipped datapack from all the tracked files\* with the correct meta information.

+\*: You need to add new files to the git repository in order to track them.

 ## TODO
 - An interface for all the set up configuration settings.